xamarin/urho/README.md

 # ![](http://developer.xamarin.com/guides/cross-platform/urho/introduction/Images/UrhoSharp_icon.png) UrhoSharp

-UrhoSharp is a lightweight Game Engine suitable for using with C# and F# to create games that run on Android, iOS, Mac, Windows and Unix.
-The game engine is available as a portable class library, allowing your game code to be written once and shared across all platforms.
+UrhoSharp is a lightweight Game Engine suitable for using with C# and F# to create games and 3D applications.
+The game engine is available as a **portable class library**, allowing your game code to be written once and shared across all platforms.
 UrhoSharp is powered by [Urho3D](http://urho3d.github.io/), a game engine that has been under development for more than a decade.
 More information can be found in the [UrhoSharp documentation](http://developer.xamarin.com/guides/cross-platform/urho/introduction/).
 The bindings for Urho3D are licensed under the MIT license, as found on the LICENSE file.

+Supported platforms:
+- Windows, WPF, WinForms
+- iOS, tvOS
+- macOS
+- Android
+- UWP (x86 only)
+- HoloLens (3D holograms)
+- Xamarin.Forms (iOS, Android, UWP)

+UrhoSharp can be embedded into any of these platforms as a custom view (UIView, Grid, Surface, etc).

 Samples
 =======